arkadi27/oppfi/README.md

-api_ly is a python based framework for testing REST apis.

 # Installation

 The very first step is to install python 3 on your machine.
 All the tests have been using python 3; test execution with python 2 should be fine.